John Hayes (Royal Navy officer, born 1913)

-Vice Admiral Sir John Osler Chattock Hayes KCB OBE DL (9 May 1913 – 7 September 1998) was a Royal Navy officer who became Naval Secretary.
+Vice-Admiral Sir John Osler Chattock Hayes KCB OBE DL (9 May 1913 – 7 September 1998) was a Royal Navy officer who became Naval Secretary.

 Naval career

 Educated at the Royal Naval College Dartmouth, Hayes joined the Royal Navy in 1927.
 He served in World War II as a Navigation Officer on HMS Repulse and survived her sinking by Japanese air attack in December 1941.
 He then became naval liaison officer to the 2nd Battalion, the Argyll and Sutherland Highlanders and was present at the surrender of Singapore and in February 1942 and then saw the disintegration of Convoy PQ 17 on its way to Russia as 23 of its 36 ships were lost in July 1942.

 He was appointed Captain at the Training Establishment HMS St Vincent in 1955.
-He became Commodore at the Royal Naval Barracks at Devonport in 1960 and Naval Secretary in 1962 before becoming Flag Officer (Flotillas) for the Home Fleet in 1964 and Flag Officer, Scotland and Northern Ireland in 1966.
+He became Commodore at the Royal Naval Barracks at Devonport in 1960 and Naval Secretary in 1962 before becoming Flag Officer (Flotillas) for the Home Fleet in 1964.
+Following promotion to vice admiral on 29 September 1965, he was appointed Flag Officer, Scotland and Northern Ireland in 1966.
 He retired in 1968.

 In retirement he was appointed Chairman of the Cromarty Firth Port Authority.
 He also became Lord Lieutenant of Ross and Cromarty.